observablehq/plot/docs/getting-started.md

 import {barY, groupX} from "@observablehq/plot";
 ```

-## First light with Plot
+## Plot in vanilla HTML

-Plot.plot (or *mark*.plot when using shorthand) returns a DOM element—typically an SVG element.
-In Observable, you can simply return this element from your cell and Observable will display it for you.

-Outside of Observable, you have to connect a few dots yourself.
-Typically this involves selecting a DOM element from the page (such as a DIV with a unique identifier, like *myplot* below), and then inserting your generated plot into it.
-For example, in vanilla HTML:
+Plot returns a detached DOM element—either an [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) or [HTML figure](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) element.
+In vanilla web development, this means you need to insert the generated plot into the page to see it.
+Typically this is done by selecting a DOM element (such as a DIV with a unique identifier, like *myplot* below), and then calling [*element*.append](https://developer.mozilla.org/en-US/docs/Web/API/Element/append).

 ```html
 <div id="myplot"></div>